nagasella/esa/README.md

 ### Indexed components and index updaters

 When you add a component to a table like explained previously, an array of compoennts is created.
-The size of this array of components is the same as the `Entities` parameter of the entity table: if your table can hold `50` entities, each column will have `50` elements; if your table can hold `500` entities, each column will have `500` elements.
-The index of each entity's component in the array is the entity ID itself.
+The size of this array of components is the same as the `Entities` parameter of the entity table: if your table can hold `50` entities, each array of components will have `50` elements; if your table can hold `500` entities, they will have `500` elements.
+The index of each component in a component array is the ID of the entity that owns it.

-However, some entities in the table _may not_ own the component: for example, if only `5` entities need the component, and the others don't, then you will end up with a lot of _wasted memory_.
+However, some entities in the table _may not_ own the component: for example, if only `5` entities need the component out of `100`, then you will end up with a lot of _wasted memory_.
 To help with this, from ESA 2.2.0 indexed components were introduced: when you use an indexed component, it is like having a column in the table that is _shorter_ than the other columns (and therefore uses less memory).
-The container that holds indexed components is the `esa::indexed_series` objects, which behave more like a vector rather than an array.
-The index of each component in the series is essentially unrelated to the entity ID: however, the series stores some information about the correspondence of each entity ID to the component index.
+The container that holds indexed components is the `esa::indexed_series` object, which behaves more like a vector rather than an array.
+The index of each component in the series is essentially unrelated to the entity ID: however, the series stores some information about the correspondence of each entity ID to each component index.

 For example, let's say that we have an `animation` component like this: